-The documentary is one of the ways to raise more attention, recognition and research on chronic Lyme.
-But there is more.
+The documentary is one of the ways to fight for more attention, recognition, research and a breakthrough for chronic Lyme disease.
+But more is happening.

 is an initiative of a group of chronic Lyme patients in cooperation with the Happy Motion Foundation.
 The patients, in collaboration with Stichting Happy Motion, have made the documentary SOS Lyme, ‘an invisible epidemic’ with the aim of distributing it internationally.
 Our aim is to shed some light on the actual situation and draw attention to the problems concerning the treatment of Lyme.